rjamesnw/v8dotnet/Source/V8.NET-Proxy/V8/ReadMe.txt

 7. If you set "v8_use_external_startup_data=true", don't forget to copy '*.bin' from both folders in "v8\out.gn\*.release" to the output folder for V8.Net for x64 and x86.

 You should now be ready to build V8.NET! :)

+Note: The proxy C++ projects expect the V8 source to be in "C:\ProgramData\Google\V8\src\" by default.
+The "Common Properties" property page contains a "$(V8_SRC)" macro that must be updated to match where the source exists.
+The property pages are in "View->Other Windows->Property Manager" (expand the tree nodes).
+Open "Common Properties" and select "User Macros".

+Optionally you can try the automated process by running V8Update.cmd - but Google likes to break things often so it may not always work.

 Staying up to date: https://v8.dev/docs/source-code#staying-up-to-date